Finding Graceland

-Finding Graceland is a 1998 American film starring Harvey Keitel, Johnathon Schaech, Bridget Fonda, and Gretchen Mol.
+Finding Graceland is a 1998 American drama film starring Harvey Keitel, Johnathon Schaech, Bridget Fonda, and Gretchen Mol.
 The film features a character who claims to be an alive-and-well Elvis, years after staging his death.

 Premise

 An eccentric drifter claiming to be Elvis Presley hitches a ride with a young man and they find themselves on an adventurous road trip to Memphis.